George Williams and Bessie Brown

 George W. Williams was an American vaudeville performer and recording artist.
-He recorded several songs with Bessie Brown, who was his wife.
+He recorded several songs with Bessie Brown (c.
+1895 – 1964), who was his wife.
 They were one of the comedy duos on the TOBA circuit.

 At a 1924 performance at the Strand Theater in Jacksonville, Florida, they sang inside a prop graphophone.
+Bessie Brown died in Cincinnati, Ohio, in 1964.

 Brown is not to be confused with another Bessie Brown (March 2, 1890 – November 12, 1955), also known as "The Original" Bessie Brown, who was an American classic female blues, jazz, and cabaret singer.